Refining Concentration for Gaussian Quadratic Chaos with Applications in Sonar and Communications: Analysis of the results in Subsection

 respectively.
 Any comparison between the two bounds boils down to comparing the two polynomials in~(\ref{poly_1}) and (\ref{poly_2}).
 The first claim in Proposition~\ref{prop_7} is that $P^{(2)}_n(r)<P_n^{(1)}(r)$ for every~$r\geq 0$ when $n=2,4,6$.
 The second claim is that if $n$ is an even integer greater than or equal to $8$, then $P_n^{(1)}(r)<P_n^{(2)}(r)$ if and only if $r$ lies between the key numbers $r_n, r'_n$.
 These numbers are in fact the only two positive roots for the polynomial $P_n^{(1)}(r)-P_n^{(2)}(r)$ as verified in the proof of Proposition~\ref{prop_7} in Section~\ref{sec10}.

 Fig.~\ref{fig81_fig81} in panels~(a) and (b) presents graphs of $P_n^{(1)}(r)-P_n^{(2)}(r)$ for $n=8$ and $n=10$, respectively.
 Approximate values for the numbers $r_n, r'_n$ are also provided on these plots.
-Fig.~\ref{fig890_fig890} compares all four candidates, namely, the $m_\infty$-bound, the relaxed HW bound, the relaxed LM bound and the $\chi^2$-bound for $n=8$ and $n=10$.
-Note that these four bounds are entirely functions of the dimension $n$ and the ratio $r$ in (\ref{yek}).
+Fig.~\ref{fig890_fig890} compares the $m_\infty$-bound, the relaxed HW bound, the relaxed LM bound and the weak $\chi^2$-bound for $n=8$ and $n=10$.

 We close this section by recalling the well-known large deviations lower bound on the CDF for a $\chi^2_n$ random variable given by